Koniambo mine: 21st century

+Production

 The mine and smelter started production in 2014, unfortunately at a time when nickel prices were low, and production targets have not yet been met due to series of problems with the smelter.
-André Dang, now in his 70s, is still President and CEO of SMSP, and strongly protective of New Caledonian ownership in its mining interests.
-By a quirk of fate, he was born at Koniambo to an indentured Vietnamese labourer in 1936, and his father, who died in 1937 in a mining accident, is buried at Voh.
+André Dang, now in his 80s, has stepped down as President and CEO of SMSP, to be replaced by Karl Therby.
+Both are protective of New Caledonian ownership in its mining interests.
+By a quirk of fate, Dang was born at Koniambo to an indentured Vietnamese labourer in 1936, and his father, who died in 1937 in a mining accident, is buried at Voh.

+In September 2023, Glencore announced it was planning to pull out completely from the deal with SMSP to operate Koniambo, unless the fortunes of the mine changed by February 2024, in a period of low nickel prices.
+They cited their large investment to date with insufficient returns.
+Production stopped in February 2024, all foreign workers left, and bidding for the 49% share was ongoing.